n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 06 - Advent of Cyber 2021.md

 ## Walkthrough

 ### Setup
-We are going to setup this box a little different as the URL we are given is awkward and this box requires a lot of URL manipulation.
+We are going to set up this box a little differently.
+The reason is, the URL we are given is awkward and this box requires a lot of URL manipulation.
 If you have never modified the `/etc/hosts` file before, you will learn how now.

 You can "map" custom URL/IP address combinations on the `/etc/hosts` file any time you want.
 For example.
-I could tie `www.Il0veh4ck1ng.com` to the IP address of `www.TryHackMe.com` in my hosts file and my system will know to send me to TryHackMe when I type `www.il0veh4ck1ng.com` into the browser.
+I could tie `www.Il0veh4ck1ng.com` to the IP address of `www.TryHackMe.com` in my `hosts` file and my system will know to send me to TryHackMe when I type `www.il0veh4ck1ng.com` into the browser.
 This is because the system uses `/etc/hosts` before any other `DNS` query.

 Type `sudo nano /etc/hosts` to edit the file.
 On the first available line, type the IP address of your TryHackMe target, followed by a tab, then a domain name of your choosing.
 See below for an example.